IneedDev/Knowladge_Base/Docker/Readme.md

 ENV - there are to cases with define and set values in Docker file or we can define them and set them later

 RUN - RUN <command> will invoke a shell automatically (/bin/sh -c by default)

+VOLUME - connection from docker host to container (hos path:location on docker side).
+On Linux you can go to /var/lib/docker/volumes

+    docker volume ls

+    docker volume inspect

+    docker inspect

+EXPOSE

+CMD and ENTRYPOINT  -